Frozen-Flask/Frozen-Flask/docs/index.rst

         return '/* ... */'

-as the default ``Content-Type`` in Flask is ``text/html; charset=utf-8``, but the MIME types guessed by the Flask-Static as well as most web servers from the filenames are ``application/octet-stream`` and ``text/css``.
+as the default ``Content-Type`` in Flask is ``text/html; charset=utf-8``, but the MIME types guessed by the Frozen-Flask as well as most web servers from the filenames are ``application/octet-stream`` and ``text/css``.

 This can be fixed by adding a trailing slash to the URL or serving with the